Posted in History, People, Streets

 Every day while taking my kids to school, we would pass a street called Rifle Lane.
 I thought that was a weird name, and I wondered why (they named it that), as I do many times as I drive around Oakland.

-Fast forward a few years later.
-I looked up the history of the area.
+Fast-forward a few years.
+I looked up the area’s history.
 I lived in the area until 2012.
-The area is now called the Eastmont Hills (kind of boring).
-It goes back to 1925 when the C.P Murdock Company sold it as Melrose Highlands.
-It was just up the hill from the new Chevrolet Assembly Plant (now Eastmont Town Center).
-An excellent place to live if you work at the plant.
+The area is now called Eastmont Hills (boring).
+Its history goes back to 1925 when the C.P.
+Murdock Company sold it as Melrose Highlands.
+It was just up the hill from the new Chevrolet Assembly Plant (now Eastmont Town Center), an excellent place to live if you work there.

 Oakland Tribune July 17, 1925

-In my research, I came across the following article from July 1925.
-The Upper San Leandro filter plant (7700 Greenly Drive) and the State Rifle Range are adjacent to Melrose Highlands.
-I thought, wow, there was a rifle range right about where Rifle Lane is now.
-Solved that one.
-Well, not really, but…close.
+In my research, I came across the following article from July 1925: The Upper San Leandro filter plant (7700 Greenly Drive) and the State Rifle Range are adjacent to Melrose Highlands.
+I thought, “Wow, there was a rifle range right about where Rifle Lane is now.”
+I solved that one.
+Well, not really, but close.

-Oakland Tribune Jul 26, 1925
+Oakland Tribune July 26, 1925

-Maybe now, some of the smart people who read this blog can help me figure out where the range was located.
+Maybe now, some smart people who read this blog can help me determine where the range was.
 Maybe someone remembers it.

-From the Oakland Tribune Oct 29, 1929 – Major fire in the Oakland Hills – threatens the rifle range.
+From the Oakland Tribune October 29, 1929 – Major fire in the Oakland Hills – threatens the rifle range.
 Map of the fire below –

 Rifle Range

-Oakland Tribune Oct 29, 1929
+Oakland Tribune October 29, 1929

 A bit of history